Chautauqua South: Martin County: Chautauqua South

 Body and Spirit" was chosen to describe the purpose of Chautauqua South.
 In 1993, " the Foundation also began raising funds for the popular Chautauqua South programs."

-Chautauqua South represents a culturally rich landscape of offerings designed to appeal to a wide range of tastes. one of the keys to its success has been ongoing support from library funders.
+Chautauqua South offers a rich variety of cultural experiences that appeal to a wide range of interests.
+A key element in its success is the ongoing support from library funders.

 In 2015, the Martin County Library System celebrated Chautauqua South's 25th anniversary.

 Chautauqua South Florida Fiction Award

 Given the generosity of a three-year sponsor, David Gulick of Gulick & McCauly Construction of Stuart, the Library Foundation of Martin County has presented the "Chautauqua South Florida Fiction Award" to a single author.
 A crystal plaque and a check for $1,000 was awarded to an author whose book was published within the last three years and who is a resident of Florida or whose book has a significant Florida setting.
 Other criteria are that the book be fiction, be well written, and have popular appeal.

 Former nominees include widely celebrated authors Dave Barry and Carl Hiaasen.